Discover your strengths and learn skills that will shape your future on this 30-day alpine backpacking expedition.

 Learn about backcountry expedition techniques including teamwork, navigation and backcountry living skills.
-Work with your new team to attempt a peak ascent, rock climb and learn about each other and yourself.
+Work with your new team to attempt a peak ascent and learn about each other and yourself.
 Depending on conditions and terrain, you may learn to use more advanced and specialized gear and techniques to assist in your travel.
-Then, head to the Arkansas Valley on a service expedition where you’ll explore the relationship between self and community and gain firsthand knowledge of the people and area.
+Head to the Arkansas Valley on a service expedition where you’ll explore the relationship between self and community and gain firsthand knowledge of the people and area.
 The course culminates with a Wilderness First Aid certification class.

 Pathfinder courses focus on leadership skills such as communication, collaboration, decision-making and conflict resolution; skills you can fall back on in many situations throughout life.